Anne Hutchinson: Historical impact

 Winship calls Hutchinson "a prophet, spiritual adviser, mother of fifteen, and important participant in a fierce religious controversy that shook the infant Massachusetts Bay Colony from 1636 to 1638", upheld as a symbol of religious freedom, liberal thinking, and Christian feminism.
 Anne Hutchinson is a contentious figure, having been lionised, mythologised, and demonised by various writers.
 In particular, historians and other observers have interpreted and re-interpreted her life within the following frameworks: the status of women, power struggles within the Church, and a similar struggle within the secular political structure.
 As to her overall historical impact, Winship writes, "Hutchinson's well-publicized trials and the attendant accusations against her made her the most famous, or infamous, English woman in colonial American history."

 Memorials and legacy

-In front of the State House in Boston, Massachusetts stands a statue of Anne Hutchinson with her daughter Susanna as a child.
+In front of the State House in Boston, Massachusetts, stands a statue of Anne Hutchinson with her daughter Susanna as a child by Cyrus Dallin.
 The statue, dedicated in 1922, has an inscription on the marble pediment that reads: